 |MAXIMUM SCORE AVAILABLE||20|

-In addition, applicants will be awarded 4 points if they have held 100 percent ownership of the proposed business for at least three of the most recent five years.
+Candidates will be awarded an additional 4 points if they have held 100 percent ownership of the proposed business for at least three of the most recent five years.
 The 100 percent ownership of the business may be shared between the applicant, his or her spouse or common-law partner, and/or dependent child(ren).

-The maximum score available for this section is 12.
-Candidates must score at least 5 points to meet the minimum requirements for net worth.
+The maximum score available for personal net worth is 12.
+Candidates must score at least 5 points under is factor.

 |Personal Net Worth||Points|